department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 **All of these must be true.
 The Hmong Veteran:**
 - Died on or after March 23, 2018, **and**
 - Resided in the U.S. at the time of death, **and**
-- Was naturalized under Section 2(1) of the Hmong Veterans’ Naturalization Act of 2000 (“2000 Act”).
+- Was naturalized under Section 2(1) of the Hmong Veterans’ Naturalization Act of 2000 (the 2000 Act).

 ### Eligibility for certain burial benefits